Detached Garages & Sheds

 What are the fees?

-The fees have recently been updated, please refer to revised Schedule A for current fees: Safety Codes Fee Schedule April 2024 (pdf)
+Please refer to Schedule A for current fees: Safety Codes Fee Schedule (pdf)

 Permit Application Process

-Check out what is included with each step of the process, from preparing your documents to beginning construction.
+Review the requirements for each step of the permit application process, from preparing your documents to starting construction.

 Who can apply?

 A homeowner or licensed contractor can submit permit applications.
-If you are not the owner of the property, you will need to include a Letter of Authorization (pdf) with the application package.
+If you are not the owner of the property, you will need to include a Letter of Authorization with the application package.

-If you are a contractor requiring a City of Red Deer Business Licence, please visit our Licensing page before submitting your permit application.
+If you are a contractor requiring a City of Red Deer Business Licence, please visit our Licensing page to obtain a business licence before submitting your permit applications.

 Step 1: Prepare your documents